Start your online purchase at participating Nissan dealers. Get a quote, book a test drive and even buy your Nissan from home. []

 Nissan Intelligent AWD [] is also available on the Nissan Rogue.

-Generous towing capabilities are also available on the 2018 Nissan Rogue, with 1,102 lbs. maximum towing capacity [].
+Generous towing capabilities are also available on the 2022 Nissan Rogue, with 1,500 lbs. maximum towing capacity .
 The Rogue’s 4-wheel disc brakes and Intelligent Engine Braking allows for safer and more controlled towing.
 The 2023 Pathfinder also sports impressive towing, up to a maximum of 6,000 lbs. []

 In 2017 Nissan unveiled a pet-friendly concept crossover.
 The X-Trail 4DOGS is loaded with pet-friendly accessories that allow you to transport man’s best friend in comfort and style.
 Key features of the X-Trail 4DOGS include a 360° pull-out shower, dog dryer, and slide-away ramp keeping your vehicle free of mud and dirt.